Free Consultation with our Business Experts

 Firstly, to stay Compliant: To apply at any Government Institution or Regulating (e.g CSD), you need to ensure that your Company is always compliant with CIPC.
 This will also ensure that there are no delays when applying for a business loan at the bank as the bank account can be frozen due to non compliance at CIPC.

 Secondly, no penalties or Deregistration: Submitting your Annual Returns at CIPC every year, will prevent you from having to pay penalty fees for late submission as it is required by law.
-It will also keep your company status Active and prevent your Company from going into a Deregistration status at CIPC which can also result in suppliers revoking your credit facility.
+Most importantly, it will also keep your company status Active and prevent your Company from going into a Deregistration status at CIPC which can also result in suppliers revoking your credit facility.

 Yes.
 If the deregistration is due to annual return non compliance, the deregistration process will be cancelled if all outstanding annual returns are filed while it is still in such status.
-Please complete the above online form above immediately for us to correct this matter.
+However, the status could change at any time which results in a final deregistration.
+Please complete the above online form immediately for us to correct this matter.

-Yes, ALL Companies and Close Corporations (CCs) are required by the South African law to file their annual returns with the CIPC on an annual basis, within a prescribed time period.
+Yes, ALL Companies and Close Corporations (CCs) are required by the South African law to file their annual returns with the CIPC on an annual basis and also within a prescribed time period.
 We can assist you with this process (even if you have not done so over the last few years) – please complete and submit our easy online form above to start.

 Your annual return is for CIPC to confirm whether your Company or Close Corporation (CC) is still in business or trading, or if your Company / CC will be in business in the near future.

 Plus, timely submissions can save you from incurring additional fees in the form of penalties.
 Showcasing your CIPC compliance is also important to apply for Tenders and Contracts.